 We Can Help

 Please don’t hesitate to call or email us if you or your child is struggling with home practice or anything at all concerning their lessons or teacher.
 Part of our job as school directors is to serve as a liaison between you and your child’s teacher and to take care of any issues that may arise during the school year.
-Contact us as soon as you have any questions or concerns, and we will help!
+Perhaps a change of pace or a lighter assignment load is needed.
+Or maybe even a different path altogether, such as studying a new genre or taking lessons with a different teacher might help.
+Contact us as soon as you have any questions or concerns so we can quickly address any issue, big or small.

 Stick With It